igorkry/tnt4j-streams/README.md

 Sample files can be found in `samples/logstash-parsed` directory.

-How to configure Logstash see [`samples/logstash-parsed/README.MD`](tnt4j-streams-core/samples/logstash-parsed/README.MD)
+How to setup sample environment see [`samples/logstash-parsed/README.MD`](tnt4j-streams-core/samples/logstash-parsed/README.MD)

 `messages.json` file contains sample Logstash output JSON data package prepared using configuration of this sample.
 This sample JSON is for you to see and better understand parsers mappings.
 Do not use it as Logstash input!